 Elderberries have been studied extensively in-vitro and in-vivo, for their immunomodulatory properties.
 This means that elderberry studies suggest that elderberries broadly support the function of a healthy immune system.

 For example, a randomized, double-blind placebo-controlled clinical trial was conducted in 2016 to determine if elderberry improved health outcomes for passengers taking overseas flights.
-Although the results were not significant, the group that received elderberry did experience fewer cold cases and fewer participants reported cold-related symptoms (compared to the placebo group).
+Although the results were not significant, the group that received elderberry did maintain their health with fewer common air travel respiratory occurrences during travel on long-haul flights than placebo.

 Historically elderberry was used in jams and pies, but these days you're more likely to come across elderberry supplements in the form of syrups, teas, gummies, and capsules at your local health food store or online.